The set of solutions of random XORSAT formulae

-We next construct a random tree $\tT_*(\alpha,k)$ with marks on the directed edges as follows.
+Finally, the thesis follows by comparing equations~(\ref {eq:FiniteCore}) and (\ref{eq:InfCore}), and recalling that $\prob(\Ev) =1$. \end{pf} We next construct a random tree $\tT_*(\alpha,k)$ with marks on the directed edges as follows.
 Marks take values in $\{0,*\}$ and to each undirected edge we associate a mark for each of the two directions.
-We will refer to the direction towards the root as to the `upwards' direction, and to the opposite one as to the `downwards' direction.
+We will refer to the direction toward the root as to the ``upward'' direction, and to the opposite one as to the ``downward'' direction.
 The marks correspond to fixed point BP messages, and we will call them messages as well in what follows.
-First consider only edges directed upwards.
-This is a multi-type GW tree.
-At the root generate Poisson$(k\alpha)$ offsprings, and mark each of the edges to $0$ independently with probability $\hQ$, and to $*$ otherwise.
-At a non-root variable node, if the parent edge is marked $0$, generate $\Po(k\alpha(1-\hQ))$ descendant edges marked $*$ and $\Po_{\ge 1}(k\alpha \hQ)$ descendant edges marked $0$ (here $\Po_{\Ev}(\lambda)$ denotes a Poisson random variable with parameter $\lambda$ conditional to $\Ev$).
+First, consider only edges directed upward.
+This is a multitype GW tree.
+At the root generate $\operatorname{Poisson}(k\alpha)$ offsprings, and mark each of the edges to $0$ independently with probability $\hQ$, and to $*$ otherwise.
+At a nonroot variable node, if the parent edge is marked $0$, generate $\Po(k\alpha(1-\hQ))$ descendant edges marked $*$ and $\Po_{\ge 1}(k\alpha\hQ)$ descendant edges marked $0$ [here $\Po_{\Ev}(\lambda)$ denotes a Poisson random variable with parameter $\lambda$ conditional to~$\Ev$].
 If the parent edge is marked $*$, generate $\Po(k\alpha(1-\hQ))$ descendant edges marked $*$ and no descendant edges marked $0$.
 At a factor node, if the parent edge is marked $0$, generate $k-1$ descendant edges marked $0$.
-If the parent node is marked $*$, generate $M\sim \Binom_{\le k-2}(k-1,Q)$ descendants marked $0$, and $k-1-M$ descendants marked $*$.
+If the parent node is marked~$*$, generate $M\sim\Binom_{\le k-2}(k-1,Q)$ descendants marked $0$, and $k-1-M$ descendants marked $*$.

-For edges directed downwards, marks are generated recursively following the usual BP rules, cf. Eqs.~(\ref{eq:BP1}), (\ref{eq:BP2}), starting from the top to the bottom.
-It is easy to check that with this construction, the marks in $\tT_*(\alpha,k)$ is constructed correspond to a BP fixed point.
+For edges directed downward, marks are generated recursively following the usual BP rules, cf. equations~(\ref{eq:BP1}), (\ref{eq:BP2}), starting from the top to the bottom.
+It is easy to check that with this construction, the marks in $\tT_*(\alpha,k)$ correspond to a BP fixed point.

 We extend the unmarking operator $\U$ by allowing it to act on graphs with marks on edges (and removing the marks).